andrsuh/tiny-event-sourcing/README.md

     var deliveryAddresses = mutableMapOf<UUID, DeliveryAddress>()
 }
 ```
-@AggregateType annotations makes library understand that this is the aggregate recognisable by library.
+@AggregateType annotations extends aggregate and stores MetaInformation about aggregate recognisable by library.
 Each aggregate has its own domain events.
 They're written in UserAggregateDomainEvents.kt.
 This is the example of one of the events:
 ```kotlin